When in Rome (band): Debut album

 The band was signed to Virgin UK subsidiary 10 Records, and their first release in 1987 was The Promise.
 The 7" release flopped and did not achieve success, while the original 12" dance mix had a minor dance club hit.
 An album followed in 1988, as their self-titled debut album was released on 3 May 1988.
 Producers Ben Rogan (who had worked with Sade) and Richard James Burgess took special interest in the trio's song "The Promise", issued first as a 12" dance disc.
 When the song became popular, hitting the top of Billboards Dance Club Play chart, Virgin ordered an album.
 A remixed version of "The Promise" was the album's first single.
 It was an instant success, barely missing the top ten in the United States, peaking at No. 11.
-The re-released single still failed poorly in the UK with No. 86 on January 1989 and No. 58 in February.
+The re-released single still failed poorly in the UK with No. 86 in January 1989 and No. 58 in February.
 Months later, the trio reached Billboards pop chart's lower reaches for the last time with "Heaven Knows" (No. 95 on US and 14 on US Dance, Feb 1989).
 Additional singles did little on the charts, like "Everything" and "Sight of Your Tears" (40, US Dance, May 1989) and the group ultimately faded away.

 Breakup, reformation, and legal issues

 In 1990, Floreale was fired by Farrington and Mann over creative differences and When in Rome disbanded shortly after Virgin Records dropped them in 1993.
-Floreale moved to the United States, and now lives in Dallas, Texas, where he composes music for television and film.
+Floreale moved to the United States, and now lives in Chapel Hill, Tennessee, where he composes music for television and film.
 Tensions arose between the members again in 2003, when "The Promise" was used in the 2004 film Napoleon Dynamite and Floreale made sole claim to the song, despite the trio receiving equal royalties.

 Floreale reformed the band in 2006 with vocalist and guitarist John Ceravolo under the name "When in Rome II".
 Since then, the band has toured the United States and South America with various other 1980s groups.
 Farrington and Mann reformed in 2009, under the name "When in Rome UK".
 Floreale, however, had trademarked the name "When in Rome" in 2010, which was unsuccessfully challenged by Farrington and Mann.
 According to a Pollstar article in May 2011, the US trademark has been acknowledged: "In order to comply with the legal claim, the UK members, are billed as "Clive Farrington and Andrew Mann formerly of When in Rome" for U.S. gigs.
 In addition, Floreale filed an infringement claim against Rob Juarez, an associate of Farrington and Mann who attempted to trademark his tribute band name "When in Rome Revisited".